GabrielZinatoSP/ML_Probabilistic_Classification/README.md

 ~4.6x lift compared to random selection
 ```

-In practical terms, the model improves the quality of the contact list, allowing the sales team to focus on customers with much higher conversion probability.
-Alternatively, the marketing team can focus on the customers with lower conversion probability and target them with ads campaigns.
+In practical terms, the model does not necessarily increase the number of calls.
+Instead, it improves the quality of the contact list, allowing the sales team to focus on customers with much higher expected conversion probability.

+### Important Note

+This analysis is based on a historical test set.
+It indicates the potential value of the model, but it does not guarantee the same result in production.

+The ideal validation would be an A/B test comparing:

+- a group selected by the current strategy or random selection;
+- a group prioritized by the model.

+This would make it possible to measure the real incremental conversion gain.

 ---

-## 12. Explainability
+## Explainability

 Two explainability approaches were used.

-### 12.1 Global Feature Importance
+### Global Feature Importance

 Feature importance from CatBoost showed that the most relevant variables were: